HannaMeyer/CAST/README.md

 Supporting functionality to run 'caret' with spatial or spatial-temporal data. 'caret' is a frequently used package for model training and prediction using machine learning.
 CAST includes functions to improve spatial or spatial-temporal modelling tasks using 'caret'.
 To decrease spatial overfitting and to improve model performances, the package implements a forward feature selection that selects suitable predictor variables in view to their contribution to spatial or spatio-temporal model performance.
 CAST further includes functionality to estimate the (spatial) area of applicability of prediction models.

-Note: This is the developer version of CAST.
+Note: The developer version of CAST can be found on https://github.com/HannaMeyer/CAST.
 The CRAN Version can be found on	https://CRAN.R-project.org/package=CAST

 ## Package Website
 https://hannameyer.github.io/CAST/